alephcloud/hs-yet-another-logger/README.md

    type, the `LogPolicy` type, the `LogLabel` and `LogScope` types, the `LogFunction` type, and the `MonadLog` type class.

-2. The abstract `Logger` is the context through which the `LogFunction` delivers log messages to the logger back-end.
+2. The abstract `LoggerCtx` is the context through which the `LogFunction` delivers log messages to the logger back-end.

 3. The formatter is a function for serializing log messages.